 Most wild animals are shy

 Toronto is home to hundreds of species of birds, mammals, reptiles and amphibians.
 None of them pose any threat to humans under normal circumstances.
-Even larger animals such as coyotes, raccoons, deer, hawks and owls are shy of people and will try to escape if approached, rather than attack.
+Even larger animals such as coyotes, raccoons, deer, hawks and owls are shy of people and will try to escape if approached, rather than act aggressively in self-defence.
 Generally, wild animals don’t want anything to do with us.
 They live in our neighbourhoods because human habitation brings a lot of food, water, and shelter for wildlife—even if it’s unintentional.

 If you’re having a conflict with one of your wild neighbours, please visit our page on wildlife nuisance situations for tips on how to work things out effectively and safely for everyone.